This is how you keep the pool sparkling clean and inviting

 What is needed to keep the pool clean?

-Regular skimming and cleaning
+Regular removal of debris and cleaning

 Proper filtration